VUnit/vunit/docs/check/user_guide.rst

     variable my_checker : checker_t;

-All procedures presented in this user guide are available for both the default checker and the custom checkers.
-The difference is the first ``checker_t`` parameter which only exists for custom checker procedures.
+All procedures presented in this user guide are available for both the default checker and custom checkers.
+The difference is the first ``checker`` parameter which only exists for custom checker procedures.
 To make the user guide more compact we present this as an optional parameter using brackets.
 For example